 To lower your auto insurance premium the most, qualify for multiple discounts.
 Top discounts include:

 A simple way to save 1% to 2% off your premium is to pay your policy in full and not sign-up for monthly installments.
-Not only is it a great way to save, but it’s one less bill you have to worry about paying each month.
+Not only is it a great way to save, but it’s one less bill you must worry about paying each month.

 Savvy insurance shoppers know the more you bundle, the more you save.
 If you are a homeowner, you can often save 5% by bundling your homeowners and auto policy with one carrier.
 In addition, if you have more than one vehicle, you can get reduced rates by bundling them together.
 Some insurers will offer discounts on auto insurance if you purchase a life insurance policy with them.
 The point is to bundle all you can and save more money.

-If you need dirt cheap car insurance and need it fast, it is the best place to find it online.
+If you need dirt cheap car insurance fast, it is the best place to find it online.
 Direct insurance providers have lower rates than traditional insurers that sell policies through agents.
-These savings are passed onto you, the consumer, by way of lower premiums.
+These savings are passed onto you, the consumer, through lower premiums.

 Many consumers can save $500 or more by shopping direct online for auto insurance.
 Get started comparing rates right now by entering your zip code.
 It’s essential to compare at least ten quotes from both regional and national carriers.

 One of the best discounts you can get is completing a defensive driving class.
 It can also save your life.
 Insurers recognize that drivers who complete a defensive driving course are much better and take fewer risks behind the wheel.
 This leads to far fewer accidents and claims filed.
 Take the class and save 10% and more.
 Contact your local DMV for information on courses near you.

 Getting dirt cheap car insurance is about lowering your risk profile as much as possible by driving an older used vehicle, staying ticket and accident-free, having good credit, and driving under 800 miles per month.